 Now the fun part… Hand Sanding, #2000 grit here we come!!!

 Make sure the blade is very clean (grease or oil will block the acid), and submerge in the acid.
-Every 10 seconds or a few minutes, take the blade out and clean off the built-up oxides with some 0000 steel wool (or your final grit paper), then replace in the acid, until the hamon is about as clear as you can get it.
-Once you’re satisfied, clean the acid off and neutralise and wash.
-Carbon steels do rust so a coating of oil / wax is recommended.
+Every 10 seconds or a few minutes, take the blade out and clean off the built-up oxides with some 0000 steel wool (or your final grit paper), then place it in the acid, until the hamon is about as clear as you can get it.
+Once you’re satisfied, clean the acid off and neutralize and wash.
+Carbon steels do rust so a coating of oil/wax is recommended.

 Hamon Polishing (Togi):

-You can go into extremely high powdered grit aluminium oxide / silicon carbide suspended in oil polishes (with a soft backing) at this point if you so desire.
+You can go into extremely high powdered grit aluminum oxide/silicon carbide suspended in oil polishes (with a soft backing) at this point if you so desire.
 Traditionally fine stones and baking soda (to combat rust) were used.

 Good reference: The art of Japanese sword polishing by Setsuo Takaiwa

-Then apply another liberal coat of Oil on the entire blade and complete your knife!
+Then apply another liberal coat of protective Oil on the entire blade and complete your knife!